 The focus of the Fund is to invest in fixed interest investments.
-The Fund's investment style utilizes a variety of institutional techniques, including a combination of inflation hedges, overlays, arbitrage strategies and to opportunistically allocate to selective opportunities or to apply a distortions based investment approach in order to generate a meaningful return above the federal funds rate range set by the US Federal Reserve.
+The Fund's investment style utilizes a variety of institutional techniques, including a combination of inflation hedges, overlays, arbitrage strategies and to opportunistically allocate to selective opportunities or to apply a distortions based investment approach in order to generate a meaningful return above the US Federal Funds Effective Rate .
 The focus and style of the Manager is to seek out lower probability of default (POD) opportunities in fixed income markets relative to risk and then use specialized techniques to deliver strong returns to investors using a variety of return sources that have market-based correlations.